AvanaPY/PA1465-Project/README.md

 password =
 ```

-# Test with a docker container
+# Starting up a database

 You can test-run the `database.py` file if you start up a mysql docker container and run the file.